 If you follow these five steps, you can be sure that your slides become much clearer, and your presentation better.
 Yes, it takes effort that could also be spend on research or writing grant proposals.
 But that extra effort may also go a long way in audience engagement.
 And you never know where that may lead to…

-Don’t hesitate to contact us if you have questions or remarks about this blog.
+If you want more, why not follow our workshop on Presentation Design?
+And don’t hesitate to contact us if you have questions or remarks about this blog.
 We’d love to help you out!